-9 amazing places to stay in Fes for solo travellers
+9 Amazing Places to Stay in Fes for Solo Travellers

 Looking for the best places to stay in Fes for solo travellers?
 Fes is a city that can feel overwhelming, particularly if you’re travelling solo.
 While it’s home to incredible architectural landmarks and one of Morocco’s best museums (Dar Batha!), the medina can be crowded, with lots of people vying for your attention.